ja88a/account-updates-ingestion/README.md

 * Google [cAdvisor](https://github.com/google/cadvisor) (Container Advisor) to provide insights about the resource usage and performance characteristics of the running containers.
 * Prometheus [node-exporter](https://github.com/prometheus/node_exporter) to monitor the host system

-The [Grafana](https://grafana.com) supports the corresponding dashboard templates, and the latter can further extended.
+The [Grafana](https://grafana.com) supports the corresponding dashboard templates, and the latter can be further customized.

 Also an Alert Manager, the Prometheus [Alertmanager](https://github.com/prometheus/alertmanager) is deployed, e.g. to send messages to a Slack channel.